 Both STACK and KOHO are partnered with Peoples Trust where your funds are held.
-Peoples Trust is a regulated financial institution with $7B in assets so if KOHO or STACK were to fail, your funds would be returned to you.
-This is possible because Peoples Trust is a member of the Canadian Deposit Insurance Corporation (CDIC) which insures eligible deposits up to $100,000 per account.
+Peoples Trust is a regulated financial institution with $7B in assets so that gives you an extra layer of security but technically speaking, both KOHO and STACK aren’t covered by CDIC.

 STACK cardholders would have access to Mastercard’s zero liability coverage which protects you from unauthorized purchases while KOHO has Visa’s zero liability as a standard benefit.

 There’s really no clear winner since both cards are similar.
 STACK does offer lower foreign exchange fees, but KOHO has a better referral bonus for those making the referral.
 Both cards aren’t anywhere close to the best travel credit cards in Canada, but that’s not a fair comparison.
 STACK and KOHO are prepaid cards and aimed at people who want to manage their money better while earning some rewards.
-Use my KOHO referral code CASHMONEY20 now to get up to $60 for free.
+Use my KOHO referral code CASHMONEY and get an extra 1% cash back for 90 days.